ahmdhisham/Home-Credit-Default-Risk/README.md

    - Processed data folder.
 13. **`raw`**:
    - raw data folder.

+## Workflow
+1. **Data Preprocessing**:
+   - Automated using a separate Python file (`preprocessing_functions.py`) for reusable functions.
+2. **Model Training**:
+   - Trained multiple machine learning models to evaluate default risk.
+3. **Model Evaluation**:
+   - Assessed model performance using metrics such as accuracy, precision, recall, F1-score, and AUC.
+4. **Model Tracking**:
+   - Tracked experiments and results using **MLflow** for reproducibility.
+5. **Comparison of Model Metrics**:
+   - Selected the best model based on evaluation results.

 ## Machine Learning Techniques
 The **CatBoost Classifier model** was trained and evaluated on the processed data.